vgurianov/srt/docs/experiment2.md

 +----+------+------+------+--------+------+------+--------+
 ```

-The following notation is introduced in this table: Tw is the system time step number, p is the measured pulse, v is the measured speed, va is the exact value of the speed, v, err% is the relative error of the speed measurement in%, E is the measured energy, Ea is the exact energy value, E, err% - relative error of energy measurement in %.
+The following notation is introduced in this table: Tw is the system time step number, p is the measured pulse, v is the measured speed, va is the exact value of the speed, v, err% is the relative error of the speed measurement in%, E is the measured energy, Ea is the exact energy value, E, err% - the relative error of the energy measurement in %.
 The plot of the dependence of speed on momentum is shown in Fig. 2.
 ![Fig2](Fig3-2-2.png)
 Figure 2.
-Velocity as function from momentum
+Velocity as function of momentum

 Points are measurement data, a continuous line is an analytical curved.
 The dash line is a numerical solution (Euler's method).
 For clarity, a plot of the dependence of speed on momentum for the classical case is also given (straight line).
-The plot of the dependence of energy on momentum is shown in Fig. 3.
+The plot of the dependence of energy on momentum is presented in Fig. 3.
 ![Fig3](Fig3-2-3.png)
 Figure 3.
-Energy as function from momentum
+Energy as function of momentum

 Points are measurement data.
-The dash line is a numerical solution (Euler's method).
+The dash line is
+ numerical solution (Euler's method).
 The continuous line is an analytical curved and compute on formula (see operation engCalculation of class mms.ResacherInstruments.DataProcessing)

 $$
 \begin{equation}